BalveerSinghYT/DSA/README.md

 ## Day 45 - October 10th:

-Finishing strong with LinkedLists! 📚 Covered finding the middle of a LinkedList, identifying intersection nodes between two LinkedLists, and compared various LinkedList types in terms of different operations.
+Finishing strong with LinkedLists! 📚 Covered finding the middle of a LinkedList, identifying intersection nodes between two LinkedLists, and comparing various LinkedList types in terms of different operations.
 Excited to dive into the next section on Stacks tomorrow! 💡👩‍💻

 ## Day 46 - October 11th: